fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 Change the delete blog operation so that a blog can be deleted only by the user who added the blog.
 Therefore, deleting a blog is possible only if the token sent with the request is the same as that of the blog's creator.

-If deleting a blog is attempted without a token or by a wrong user, the operation should return a suitable status code.
+If deleting a blog is attempted without a token or by an invalid user, the operation should return a suitable status code.

 Note that if you fetch a blog from the database,